Scientific Committee

 Manuel Gimenes

-Dr Manuel Gimenes’ research is in the field of cognitive psychology, with two main themes: language and play.
+Dr Manuel Gimenes’ research lies in the field of cognitive psychology, with two main themes: language and play.
 Dr Manuel Gimenes studies the cognitive processes involved in reading activities, along with the influence of games (board games, video games) on several cognitive functions.

 -